 Prague Taxis

-It is a common warning in many tourist guidebooks and TV documentaries that Prague taxi drivers are ruthless and are looking to rip you off in all circumstances.
+Many tourist guidebooks and TV documentaries warn that Prague taxi drivers are ruthless and will try to rip you off in any circumstance.

-Most visitors do not stay in Prague long enough to learn how not to get overcharged.
-Most of them learn by mistakes or compare prices with other capitals like London or Paris, where prices are much higher, and even not recognizing they had been cheated.
+Most visitors only stay in Prague briefly to learn how to avoid getting overcharged.
+Most of them know by mistake or compare prices with other capitals like London or Paris, where prices are much higher and do need to recognise they have been cheated.
 Luckily, Prague Airport Transfers is here to help make your transport worry-free, with guaranteed fixed prices.

 Outrageous Overcharging

 Once dressed as an "Italian", the mayor caught a cab for the 3km (1.8 miles) journey to Prague Castle.
-He found himself in a taxi with a rigged meter and was charged the equivalent of 26 euros (£18; $34) for a trip that should normally cost 4.3 euros.
+He found himself in a taxi with a rigged meter and was charged the equivalent of 26 euros (£18 / $34) for a trip that should typically cost 4.3 euros.
 "Disguised the way I was, I was certainly expecting to be charged a higher price, but not to such an outrageous extent," Mr Bem said.
 Drivers caught overcharging face a fine or could lose their licence.
 "The driver deserves to be severely punished - I am putting the matter into the hands of officials at city hall."
-The cabbie could face a fine of up to 33,000 euros ($43,000), he added and is in danger of losing his permit if caught re-offending.
-In another taxi, Mr Bem saw his fare shoot up by 200% when he asked if he could pay in euros, rather than koruna.
-He said more town hall staff would be tasked with going undercover to find cab drivers who were flouting the rules.
+He added that the cabbie could face a fine of up to 33,000 euros ($43,000) and is in danger of losing his permit if caught re-offending.
+In another taxi, Mr Bem saw his fare shoot up by 200% when he asked if he could pay in euros rather than koruna.
+He said more town hall staff would be tasked with going undercover to find cab drivers flouting the rules.
 Prague taxis have regulated meters, but some drivers have installed devices that speed the meters up to increase the fare.
 A German parliamentarian complained last year she had been overcharged during a visit, while most locals use only reputable minicab operators booked over the phone.
 Officials fear the city's notorious cabbies could put off some of the millions of tourists who flock to Prague each year, bringing valuable income.
-In the meantime, Mr Bem's advice for visitors is to agree on a fare before getting in the taxi.
+In the meantime, Mr Bem advises visitors to agree on a fare before getting in the taxi.

 A BBC correspondent in Prague says stories about dishonest taxi drivers have become part of local folklore.
 Stories of drivers wiring up passenger seats give customers an electric shock if they object to the price. (source BBC)